Compelling testimony of the physician the defense engaged together with testimony from the accused and persons who knew her helped win the case.

 The accusation: That Connie, a young nurse, violently shook her infant foster son, causing potentially fatal brain injury.

-The charge: physical abuse of a child.
+The charge: Assault of a Child.

 The possible sentence: This was a Child Protective Services investigation rather than a criminal case, so Connie was at no risk of prison.
 But had the CPS finding against her stood, she would have lost her foster care license and been placed for life on the state’s child abuse registry.
 Among the consequences would have been loss of her dream of adopting a child from state care.
 Because she won this case, Connie and her husband are now happy parents.